Quam's Money

 Quam's Money is a 2020 Nigerian action comedy film written by Chinaza Onuzo, and directed by Kayode Kasum.
 The film stars Falz, Toni Tones, Jemima Osunde, Blossom Chukwujekwu and Nse Ikpe-Etim in the lead roles.
-It was a sequel to the 2018 film New Money.
-The film had its premiere in four different locations in Nigeria including the FilmHouse Cinemas in Lagos on 6 December 2020 ahead of the theatrical release.
+It is a sequel to the 2018 film New Money.
+The film had its premiere in four different locations in Nigeria, including the FilmHouse Cinemas in Lagos on 6 December 2020 ahead of the theatrical release.
 It had its theatrical release on 11 December 2020 and opened to mixed reviews from critics while also emerged as a box office success.
 Prior to its release, it was considered one of the most anticipated Nigerian films of 2020.